tve/node-red-vue/README.md

 - it loads the node-red-vue plugin, which initialises things
 - it loads the `.js` file and that calls createVueTemplate in the node-red-vue plugin
-- the plugin looks for the `.vue` file and compiles it into a javascript module, plus the HTML template with the `<input>` tags for all the properties of the node, plus the text for the help panel.
+- the plugin looks for the `.vue` file and compiles it into a javascript module, plus the node descriptor that needs to be passed to `RED.nodes.registerType`, plus the HTML template with the `<input>` tags for all the properties of the node, plus the text for the help panel.
-- the plugin then inserts these three pieces into the Node-RED node registry so they get shipped to the flow editor as if they had come from a traditional `.html` file
+- the plugin then inserts the node descriptor, the HTML template, and the help text into the Node-RED node registry so they get shipped to the flow editor as if they had come from a traditional `.html` file
+- the javascript module is saved separately and is sent to the flow editor via a different route

 When the flow editor starts up:

-- the compiled javascript module gets executed, which causes the node type to be registered with a descriptor (node name, category, number of inputs, etc.) that was auto-generated from the Vue component definition
+- the javascript surrounding the node descriptor gets executed, which causes the node type to be registered with the descriptor (node name, category, number of inputs, etc.) generated from the Vue component definition
-- the descriptor also contains a generated oneditprepare function that calls into the plugin to load the Vue component and render it in the edit pane
+- the descriptor's oneditprepare function links into the plugin to load the Vue component and render it in the edit pane

 In the flow editor, when a user clicks on a node to edit it: